 Desir Rubespayers of Schwart, I am seeking your vale to represent the resistents of the West on David I have been interviewed by Knoe Rattespayers Acocc, and other that interviewe the KFA committee choose to endour the see an appropriate Localistics.
-In termost 10th Classical Reviews and ASTA values are selected to the selected Review that ASTA separate great codes upon and notified to control and selected Reviews that the ASTA selected Reviews the season of ASTA values resemblant to the Area Registeral Covict Rev., the latest budget shows the facility will be transitive to the Same Represed Covict Rev., the latest budget shows the facility will be transitive to the Same Represed Covict Rev., the latest budget shows the facility will be considered for a selected Review of the selected Reviews of the project?
-I would acquot a full internal problem selected and of the project?
-I would acquot a full internal problem, and it as the form the selected Reviews of the selected Reviews and the selected Reviews of the selected Reviews and the selected Reviews of the selected Reviews of the selected Reviews and the selected Reviews of the se has engineering force confirming the structural integrity of the flucity.
-This is a Knos facility and should be returned and no external entitlement, e.g. developers, be brought to bear.
-I support the development of a Complaints Rolicy rather than the existing procedure so that Douncition. have oversight and ensure residents are treated fairly I would written here ordering now must be tracerous as regard Marty I result resident that prohitighe is present you are all all that your financial protections is existly specif, worthwhile major projects prioritised, whiteshind are maintained and business attended to the CPy of Knox.
-As your reprocessurate is all work for you with and not soft attrooted parties.
+In termost 10th Classical Review on a SFA committee choose to endour the condition of the second that Classical Review of AST while management, it welfars they have failed in that Stack.
+It support gaves come upon and not the condition to surviva polytic that with it is accessed AST while management to the Area Registers (Localis Review the issues to AST while management to the Area Registers) (Localis Review the instance of AST while management to the Area Registers) (Localis Review that the local section of the polytic off this theorement (Localis Committee) and it may not be a considerable to the conditions of the Committee of the has engineering force confirming the structural integrity of the flucity.
+This is a Knox facility and should be returned and no external entitlement, e.g. developers, be brought to bear.
+I support the development of a Complaints Rolicy rather than the existing procedure so that Douncition. have oversight and ensure residents are treated fairly I would written here ordinages are a mayor forecast as a trainfall strip i reseal resident for privilege in systematic piou and called that your financial protections is existly specif, worthwhile major projects prioritised, whiteshind are maintained and business attracted to the CPy of Knox.
+As your reprocessurate in its work by you and not soot extraorded parties.
 This election, it is time for a new Council.